gc-proto/experimental/feedback-retroaction/page-feedback-oct.md

 <p>This is useful when you want to download feedback for multiple pages at the same time.</p>

-<p>Consider including this value when you are adding the feedback tool to multiple pages on the same topic, such as “passports” or “employment insurance”.</p>
+<p>Consider including this value when you're adding the feedback tool to multiple pages on the same topic, such as “passports” or “employment insurance”.</p>

 <p>This is a unilingual value - enter the same section value to your English and French pages.</p>